elainebroche-dev/anagram/README.md

         1. Enter a username and have this visible on screen while the game is in progress.
         2. Choose from a list of topics to answer questions on.
         3. Play a round of 10 random anagram questions on the topic selected.
-        4. See a running total of correct answers.
+        4. Easily tell which question of the round is being asked.
-        5. See a progress bar showing which question out of the round of 10 is currently being asked.
+        5. See a running total of correct answers.
         6. See a timer to indicate how much time is left to enter an answer.
         7. Get feedback on whether or not the correct answer has been entered.
         8. At the end of the round get feedback on overall score for the round.